Revtm/ordercode/README.md

 "ZQ3R2621"
 ```

+### How To (CommonJS):
+This CommonJS development approach will not be continued in the future version.
+Please use ES version above.

-- Generate Order Code with Custom Length (CommonJS)
+- Generate Order Code with Custom Length
 ```
 generateDefaultOrderCode(specifyYourOrderCodeLength)
-//note: This CommonJS development approach will not be continued in the future version.
-Please use ES version above.
 ```
 Example:
 ```